infinum/frontend-handbook/React/React hooks.md

 #### Imperative update

 When you are working with refs you have control over the `update` phase but you don't have a way to trigger it imperatively.
-But, if you still need to trigger update imperatively you can use custom `useUpdate` hook.
+But, if you still need to trigger an update imperatively you can use a custom `useUpdate` hook.

 > This example demonstrate how `react-hook-form` works internally!